 Industry Analysis & Industry Trends

-The Computer and Peripheral Equipment Manufacturing industry is very competitive, as shown by falling selling prices and low profit margins.
-Demand for computers and peripheral equipment has been promoted by cheap prices and the release of new and enhanced products and computer software and applications.
-However, computer and peripheral equipment manufacturing has tended to shift to countries that have access to low-cost labour and efficient supply chains.
-As a result, the number of firms and establishments in the industry has been falling.
+The Computer and Peripheral Equipment Manufacturing industry is highly competitive, which is displayed by falling selling prices and low profit margins.
+Demand for computers and peripheral equipment has been promoted by cheap prices and the release of new and enhanced products, computer software and applications.
+However, computer and peripheral equipment manufacturing has largely shifted to countries that have access to low-cost labour and more efficient supply chains, and the number of firms operating in the United Kingdom has consequently fallen.